reactjs/react.dev/src/content/reference/rules/react-orchestrates-components-and-hooks.md

 ---

 <Intro>
-React takes care of when your code runs for you so that your application has a great user experience.
+React is responsible for rendering components and hooks when necessary to optimize the user experience.
 It is declarative: you tell React what to render in your component’s logic, and React will figure out how best to display it to your user.
 </Intro>

 <InlineToc />